makichiis/LearnOpenGL-Project-Template/README.md

 code editor; however, it is often easier to use one :)

 ## Using CMake/GNU with Visual Studio Code
+**NOTE: Delete the `build/` directory before proceeding to avoid building issues in Visual Studio Code.**

 The **C/C++ Extension Pack** for Visual Studio Code includes convenient support for CMake and various C and C++ compilers.
 You can install the extensions it features by searching for it in the extensions tab: